Skip to content

 3 North Star Metric Examples That Light the Path to Growth

-In this article, I'm going to share with you some North Star Metric examples that effectively communicate the business mission along with how to achieve success.
+In this article, I'm going to share with you some North Star Metric examples that effectively communicate the business mission along with examples of what not to do.

-Mixpanel does a great job explaining this in their blog post, "What is a North Star Metric?"
+Mixpanel does a great job explaining what a North Star in business is in their blog post, "What is a North Star Metric?"

 They say it must do three things (and I wholeheartedly agree):